 Amazonico

 Amazónico offers an immersive dining experience inspired by the Amazon rainforest, with a menu showcasing the best of Latin America including Peruvian sushi, Brazilian rodizio-grilled meats, and tropical salads that are a favourite of Mayfair’s A-List.
 Guests can enjoy live performances and ‘elec-tropical’ DJ sets, or head to the main or speakeasy bar underground—because why look for another Mayfair venue when this is the prettiest around?
-A new weekend “Amazónico Asado” menu priced at a sweet £65 per person is available 12 – 4 pm, giving reason to start your engines earlier.
+A weekend “Amazónico Asado” menu priced at a sweet £65 per person is available 12 – 4 pm, giving reason to start your engines earlier.

 Find out more about Amazónico